-The emergency management capability of councils is improved through our support of existing programs and activities and promotion of the development of new models for sharing knowledge and resources among councils.
+The emergency management capability of councils is improved through our support of existing programs and activities and the development of new models for sharing knowledge and resources among councils.

-We have produced the Local government emergency management handbook for council emergency management practitioners.
+We have produced the Local government emergency management handbook (Word - 668KB) for council emergency management practitioners.
 It is designed to:

 We continue to work with MEMEG on joint projects that enable resource sharing among councils in emergencies and improve the standardisation of emergency management activity and structures within councils.

 We also provide specialised services to councils for:

 - seeking support from the sector during emergencies for affected councils

 Emergency management reform

 The actions outlined in the State Government's Emergency Management Reform White Paper (PDF - 837KB) were informed by the Final Report of the 2009 Victorian Bushfires Royal Commission, the Final Report of the Review of the 2010-11 Flood Warnings and Response, submissions on the Towards a More Disaster Resilience and Safer Victoria Green Paper and the Fire Services Reform Action Plan.

 The MAV was pleased that many of the white paper's actions were in line with our policy position, advocated through our submission to the Green Paper and our 2011 Role of local government in emergency management paper.